argenisosorio/django-rest-framework-example/README.md

 from the django admin, and show the list of series in json format.

 Too show all django users registered in format json.

+## Model Serializer example using CBV
+In the series_cbv branch is a same example at the series but using classes based views.